 What cancers does HIPEC treat?

-HIPEC treats tumors in the abdominal (peritoneal) lining that stem from colon, gastric, ovarian appendiceal tumors, mesothelioma and other cancers.
+HIPEC treats cancers in the abdominal (peritoneal) lining that stem from colon, gastric, ovarian and appendiceal cancers, as well as mesothelioma and pseudomyxoma peritonei.

 What are the benefits of HIPEC?